vitoplantamura/OnnxStream/README.md

 --decode-latents    Skips the diffusion, and decodes the specified latents file.
 --prompt            Sets the positive prompt.
 --neg-prompt        Sets the negative prompt.
+--num               Sets the number of images to generate.
+Default is 1.
 --steps             Sets the number of diffusion steps.
+Default is 10.
 --seed              Sets the seed.
 --save-latents      After the diffusion, saves the latents in the specified file.
 --decoder-calibrate (ONLY SD 1.5) Calibrates the quantized version of the VAE decoder.